Normandy Housing Developments: November Update - Normandy Parish Council Consultation

 - Community facilities – Many residents prefer investment in existing hubs and schools rather than new on-site facilities.
 There is also scepticism about the viability of additional retail space given nearby supermarkets.

 Residents have also expressed concern about the Government’s Grey Belt policy, introduced in December 2024 through changes to the National Planning Policy Framework (NPPF).
 This allows certain Green Belt land to be reclassified for development if it is already built on or deemed to contribute little to preventing urban sprawl, keeping towns apart, or protecting historic settings.
 Since February 2025, councils have been required to assess smaller parcels of land, leaving villages like Normandy more exposed.
-Crucially, the policy offers no specific protection for villages, raising fears of increased large-scale rural development across Surrey Heath.
+Crucially, the policy offers no specific protection for villages, raising fears of increased large-scale rural development across Surrey Heath constituency.

 I have also raised concerns about the Bill directly in Parliament.
-During the Third Reading debate on 9 June, I stated:
+During the Third Reading debate on 9 June 2025, I stated:

 “My constituency of Surrey Heath is made up of small villages divided by green-belt land and Ministry of Defence property.
 Without the protections afforded by new clause 115, I fear that the distinctiveness and sense of place of those villages will be gradually lost.
 Can he comment on how new clause 115 would protect the distinctiveness of place?”